sanicus-iot/rasp-install-materials/README.md

 If you select the washroom site on the header, then select assets on the left menu, choose the male/female/prm etc washroom you are interested in and select the 'Info' button on the asset toolbar, you will be presented with a dialog box, if you then copy the 'Asset Id' (<em>it will look something like a534044e-c714-4de2-8bee-a281b98434de</em>) and paste this into the occupancy id, then enter a designation MALE/FEMALE etc.

-Once you press enter
+Once you press enter the system will download the latest occupancy screen software and reboot

-This will complete the software installation
+**NOTE: Once the system reboots it can no longer be accessed as occupancy.local, it will change the host to be <desig>.local e.g. female.local or male.local